ELIFE-ASU/Neet/README.md

 ## Copyright and Licensing
 Copyright © 2017-2018 Bryan C. Daniels, Bradley Karas, Hyunju Kim, Douglas G.
-Moore, Harrison Smith, Sara I. Walker, Siyu Zhou.
+Moore, Harrison Smith, Sara I. Walker, and Siyu Zhou.
 Free use of this software is granted under the terms of the MIT License.

 See the [LICENSE](https://github.com/elife-asu/neet/blob/master/LICENSE) for